 Latest news and stories

 This year's Symposium will be held in Melbourne at the Pullman Albert Park on 19-20 November 2019.
 The theme is "Research Translation in the digital age: harnessing the power of data and analytical technologies."
-The call for abstracts is now open.
+Keynote and plenary speaker information is now available.
+The call for abstracts closes on 1st July.

 The Australian government is committed to banning the use of animals for cosmetic testing.
 The Commonwealth Department of Health is managing the implementation of this ban with the assistance of NHMRC.